turanszkij/WickedEngine/README.md

 ```
 <i>(You can enter lua scripts into the backlog (HOME button), or the startup.lua script which is always executed on application startup if it is found near the app, or load a script via dofile("script.lua") command)</i>

 For more code samples and advanced use cases, please see the example projects, like the Template_Windows, Tests, or Editor project.
-There are also sample models and scripts included with Wicked Engine in the models and scripts folders.
+There are also sample models and scripts included with Wicked Engine in the Content/models and Content/scripts folders.
 Check them out to learn about more features.

 ### Scripting API: